breatheco-de/projects/p/career-support/resume/README.md

  3. Add a new section to your SEP called Resume.
  4. Upload your pdf file.

+### Resources
+You can use the following document as formatting:

 ### Resume Section
 In this section, you will simply need to upload a pdf file with your resume.
 But first, you have to build your resume.
 Creating your resume is the first step to getting a job.